BeemaRajan/WhisperSynth/README.md

 Establishing new ways to Analyze Audio

 * While Whisper relies on log-mel spectrograms for audio analysis, exploring alternative approaches such as wavelet transforms, learned audio embeddings, or raw waveform analysis may improve the model's ability to extract relevant features for this specific task.
+* This could be a pivotal step in addressing the limitations of log-mel spectrograms by providing new and potentially more informative ways to analyze audio.

 ## References & Other Resources
 [Whisper-Small (HuggingFace)](https://huggingface.co/openai/whisper-small)